 - ⇒Contract mode and payment model.

 Master Service Agreement (MSA)

-MSA guides the IT outsourcing company and its client, forms the basis of their relationship.
+MSA guides the IT outsourcing company and its client and forms the basis of their relationship.
 It is a generic set of legal provisions and basic business protections necessary or recommended in outsourcing transactions.
 Put merely, MSA must state every vital aspect of software outsourcing to convey business expectations and provide financial guarantees to both parties.
 It should also be a clear and understandable guide at every step of the SDLC.

 For that reason, the MSA document is typically structured into the following sections:

 - ⇒MSA’s general terms.